mongodb/specifications/source/sessions/snapshot-sessions.rst

     both the primary and secondary nodes, including in sharded clusters.

 Snapshot timestamp
-    Snapshot timestamp, representing timestamp of the first read (find/aggregate operations) in the session.
+    Snapshot timestamp, representing timestamp of the first read (find/aggregate/distinct operation) in the session.
-    The server creates a cursor in response to a snapshot read command and reports ``atClusterTime`` field in the cursor response. ``atClusterTime`` field represents the timestamp of the read and is guaranteed to be majority committed.
+    The server creates a cursor in response to a snapshot find/aggregate command and reports ``atClusterTime`` field in the cursor response.
+For distinct command server adds ``atClusterTime`` field to the distinct response object. ``atClusterTime`` field represents the timestamp of the read and is guaranteed to be majority committed.

 Specification